 - UV absorption, that breaks down UV rays and releases heat.

 Which one is better for you?
-While no sunscreen can prevent 100% of UV rays from reaching your skin, we recommend using sunblock that contains zinc oxide, which creates a physical barrier.
+While no sunscreen can guarantee a 100% prevention rate of UV rays from reaching your skin, we recommend using sunblock that contains zinc oxide, which creates a physical barrier.

 2. Sunglasses Aren’t Just for Fashion